Naomie Harris

 Notable Works and Milestones

-Across her career Harris has received several verified major award nominations, principally for her supporting performance in Moonlight.
-Those nominations include the Academy Award for Best Supporting Actress, the Golden Globe Award for Best Supporting Actress – Motion Picture, and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Supporting Role, all tied to her work in Moonlight.
-These nominations reflect industry recognition of a performance that expanded the public and critical perception of her range.
+Harris has received recognition from the industry’s most prestigious awarding bodies.
+Her performance in Moonlight garnered nominations for the Academy Award for Best Supporting Actress, the Golden Globe Award for Best Supporting Actress in a Motion Picture, and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Supporting Role, all in 2017.

 Award Wins Year